amberj/amberja.in/blog/tomorrowland.markdown

 <b>Casey Newton</b>: Dreamers!
 We are looking for dreamers.
 </blockquote>

 The last two scenes mentioned above point out important lessons for hiring that most of the startups and HRs miss out.
 Why?
-Mainly because getting an MBA these days is easy peasy (at least in India where thousands, if not millions, of colleges offer an MBA degree).
+Mainly because getting an MBA these days is easy peasy (at least in India where gazillions of colleges offer an MBA degree).
 And once you join the MBA herd, the obvious choice for many is to join the Human Resources (HR) team to assist companies with hiring.

 What these companies need to understand that hiring is inherently a slow process, requires unconventional approaches to find top talent and that hiring should not be driven either by past jobs/education or by intuition.
 Let's break this down: